-In your cover letter, please address how you meet the above-noted qualifications and why you believe that you are a good candidate for this position.
-Applications that do not provide this requirement will not be considered.
+In your cover letter, it is imperative that you address how you meet the above-noted qualifications, and, after reviewing the job description, please describe why you believe that you are the best candidate for this position.
+Applications that do not contain this component may not be considered.

 In return for the College of Registered Nurses of Nova Scotia (hereinafter referred to as ‘CRNNS’) providing you with a user ID and password, you agree to abide by the following terms and conditions of use for this and all future uses of the CRNNS Committee Portal through the use of your CRNNS user ID and password: